Extramammary Paget's disease (EMPD)

 EMPD Patient Profiles

-Delve into the stories and experiences of individuals affected by extramammary Paget’s disease (EMPD).
-Within these accounts, you'll encounter insightful profiles of patients who have courageously navigated the challenges posed by this rare and often misunderstood condition… Read More →
+Discover the personal stories and lived experiences of individuals affected by extramammary Paget’s disease (EMPD).
+These profiles reflect a wide range of journeys, offering honest insights into the challenges, treatments, decisions, and outcomes faced by people impacted by this rare condition.
+Read More →

 EMPD NEWS